Siesta Key residents prepare to leave their home on the island | Siesta Key | Your Observer

-County officials expect storm surge from Hurricane Irma may lead to evacuations from the Key.
+County officials expect storm surge from Hurricane Irma, and residents are encouraged to leave the Key.

 Siesta Key resident Ann Logan is prepared to weather the storm — whether she's in her own home or evacuates to a friend's.